 PhD students in Statistics are guaranteed a tuition-waiver-generating assistantship for up to 5 academic years pending satisfactory progress and acceptable performance reviews in relation to their assistantship duties.
 Tuition and a majority of campus fees are waived for students with a 25-67% appointment.

 Most waiver-generating appointments include coverage of the service fee, health service fee, AFMFA fee and the Library/Technology fee, along with partial payment of the health insurance fee, and full payment by the University for the University vision insurance and dental insurance plans.
+The following table represents an example of the remaining fees that student's are responsible for after their assistantship has been applied.
+The amounts shown are just an example and do not reflect the current total of fees.

 Student Fees (Fall/Spring)